cardiffnlp/trait-relations-and-co-occurrences/README.md

 - results.csv (results from main experiment with multilabel SVM classifiers)
 - results-binary.csv (results from binary SVM classifiers)

+The code, in all its disgraceful glory, is shared for transparency rather than for other people to use.
+Such a fate no soul deserves.
 ```
 @inproceedings{and22-dist-hyp,
     title = "Assessing the Limits of the Distributional Hypothesis in Semantic Spaces: {T}rait-based Relational Knowledge and the Impact of Co-occurrences",